OptionsHouse review (January 1, 2016)

-The OptionsHouse site is interesting because they use dynamic web pages to stream everything (quotes, account balances, order status, etc) instead of using downloadable software.
-They have stated that they believe customers prefer having access to a robust trading platform no matter where they are (home, work, mobile, etc) and customers are annoyed with having to download software from different locations (as well as not having their customizations available at different locations).
-Here is a screenshot of their interface after you log in:
+The OptionsHouse site is interesting because they use dynamic web pages to stream everything (quotes, account balances, order status, etc.), instead of using downloadable software.
+They have stated that they believe customers prefer having access to a robust trading platform no matter where they are (home, work, mobile, etc.) and customers are annoyed with having to download software from different locations (as well as not having their customizations available at different locations).

 Tools & Benefits

-Like all brokers, most of their in-house tools (like screeners, webinars, fundamental research) offer information that you can get anywhere.
-Hence, these tools are not particularly useful because most traders tend to have outside sites (like Yahoo Finance) where they like to get their charts, fundamental research, etc. Even so, OptionsHouse does offer some options tools which are more sophsiticated than most brokers'.
-Most of these tools are outsourced from iVolatility.com, which is one of the most sophsticated option analytics web sites.
-Many of these tools will be particularly useful to traders, such as:
+Like all brokers, most of the in-house tools that OptionsHouse offers (like screeners, webinars, fundamental research) gives you information that you can get elsewhere.
+Hence, these tools are not particularly useful because most traders tend to have outside sites (like Yahoo Finance) where they like to get their charts, fundamental research, etc. Even so, OptionsHouse does offer some options tools which are more sophisticated than most brokers', such as an option probability calculator.

 Here are some other OptionsHouse benefits:

 - Tons of freebies for new accounts.
-Some of their various sign-up bonuses and promotions codes have been: 100 free trades, free ACAT (account transfer) or wire fees, free Dell monitor, free subscriptions (to The Wall Street Journal or Financial Times).
+Some of their various sign-up bonuses and promotions codes have been: 100 free trades, free ACAT (account transfer) or wire fees, or a free subscription to The Wall Street Journal.